rowlandcoping/smokingbuns/README.md

 2:  Using source files

 Because this website is built using nothing but html and css you can deploy it in any web browser from local files.
-Please note at the time of writing you will require internet access as the site uses a CDN to access bootstrap 5 files.

 - Go to the Smoking Buns repository [HERE](https://github.com/rowlandcoping/smokingbuns)
 - Download all the files in the repository except for the '.devcontainer' folder and the '.gitignore' file to a folder on your local machine.